-- to develop knowledge, skills and understanding and to achieve the final qualifications as indicated hereafter per programme. - o academic schooling.
-This includes the development of competencies (knowledge, skills and attitudes) with respect to: - academic thought, action and communication; - using relevant scientific tools; - (scientific) communication in the individual's own language; - using specific knowledge of a field of study in a broader scientific, philosophical and social/cultural context; - behavioural standards that apply during the programme and within science. - o preparation for a further academic career.

-From their first Bachelor's year, students become familiar with the theory and practice of scientific research.
+- 1. The following is intended with the programme: - o to provide knowledge, skills and understanding and to achieve the final qualifications as indicated hereafter per programme. - o academic schooling.
+This includes the development of competencies (knowledge, skills and attitudes) with respect to: - academic thought, action and communication; - using relevant scientific tools; - (scientific) communication in the individual's own language; - using specific knowledge of a field of study in a broader scientific, philosophical and social/cultural context; - behavioural standards that apply during the programme and within science. - preparation for a further academic career. - From their first Bachelor's year, students become familiar with the theory and practice of scientific research. - 2.
+The degree programme is structured in such a way that the student is able to acquire proficiency in the English language, such that on completion the Bachelor's degree programme the student meets the English proficiency requirements for admission to a Master's degree programme in the Netherlands.